cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 ### Quizlet

-[Quizlet][] is also an awesome resource to help you in your learning.
+[Quizlet][] is a great resource to help you in your learning.
 I write down all new phrases that I learn as I hear them, in all configurations, and then put them in a Quizlet set.
 I usually practise them with the flashcards on my commute.
 It also understands Chinese, and can do text-to-speech on the